LandonSchropp/waffle/readme.md

 There's still a lot of work to be done on Griddle.
 Here's the short list:

-- [ ] Add a build script for generating the project.
+- [ ] Add a script for generating the CSS files.
+- [ ] Add the license.
+- [ ] Add the library to cdnjs.
 - [ ] Create a few basic examples of Griddle in use.
 - [ ] Add the demos to the project page.
 - [ ] Write the documentation for using Griddle with CSS.